The application period for this program has passed.

 Dartmouth students must be enrolled as full time students while on the exchange and they are eligible to earn transfer credit for up to four courses during the semester.
 Dartmouth students will select from the courses available at the host school during the proposed term of study.
 Each of the Twelve College Exchange partner schools differ in their academic offerings, strengths of various departments and the geographical and social environments.

 The host institution may, at its discretion, reject any applicant whose academic or other qualifications for participation in the program are not found appropriate.

 Each student planning an exchange term must be in good academic standing at the College and receive prior approval of the appropriate department or division at Dartmouth for all courses to be taken while on the exchange.
 Application forms for prior approval of transfer credit are available at the Office of the Registrar.
-The application deadline is published on the academic calendar.
-See the ORC, available online at URL: http://www.dartmouth.edu/~reg/calendars/index.html.
+Oral approval does not serve in place of written approval.

 The host institution will assume responsibility for facilitating housing in campus residences for exchange students.
 Dartmouth students are required to stay in university/college provided housing.